Find out more about the achievements of some of our students.

 Chloe, has been through two rounds of evaluations to become a member of this international team Gravity, which qualified after coming third in the International Junior category of the Bournemouth Future Cheer National Championships in July 2019.

 Over the last 18 months, Chloe has progressed from Level 1 to Level 3 Tumbling and Level 2 Stunting and has grown as an athlete in terms of strength, endurance and skill.

 Over the past 12 months, Year 9 Chloe has also assisted in coaching a younger age group and proven her all-round ability in competing in each of the cheerleading positions - base, front, back and flyer.
 She has also achieved both team prizes and individual recognition during her time on the team.

 TALENTED Academy footballer Alex Akers has realised his dream after signing a scholarship deal with Nottingham Forest.

 Year 11 Alex had only been signed for the club’s U16 squad since Year 10 so was delighted when he was chosen to take one of the club’s sought after scholarships.

 Alex (16) began playing football at the age of 8 when he was a pupil at Colwick’s St John’s Primary School.
-He played for Gedling Southbank and the school team before starting to play for Basford Utd U15/16s.
+He has played for multiple clubs - Gedling Southbank, Burton Joyce, Netherfield Colts, Wilford Lions and Loughborough Dynamo, Shepshed Dynamo and then finally Basford Utd U15/16s.
 He has also played for the Carlton le Willows, although not in goal.